 The Manduka PRO Mat, which we review here, is a classic premium bestseller.
 This is the most famous yoga mat, the Porsche or Ferrari of yoga mats.
 It is probably the most expensive yoga mat you can buy as well at $100 or more, depending on the particular size and color.
-The Manduka is thick and heavy, which can make carrying to class a bit more difficult, but it is a definitely a solid choice.
+The Manduka is thick and heavy, which can make carrying it to class a bit more difficult, but it is a definitely a solid choice.

 If you are looking for alternatives to the Manduka, we usually recommend the Clever Yoga LiquidBalance, which we review here.
 The LiquidBalance is lighter than the Manduka, but still provides excellent cushioning and support.
 In terms of grip, no other mat can match the LiquidBalance under the most difficult conditions.
 Even the Manduka gets a bit slippery without a towel in hot yoga conditions, where only the LiquidBalance can holds its own.
 You can browse our other premium yoga mat reviews from the “premium” category page.

-Yoga beginners or larger individuals often look for a thicker yoga mat to provide cushion and support.
+Yoga beginners or larger individuals often look for a thicker yoga mat to provide more cushion and support.
 We have an in-depth article on yoga mat thickness that you can read here.
-Just keep in mind that a cheap thick material will not cushion you as well as a thinner but denser material.
+Just keep in mind that a cheap and thick material will not cushion you as well as a thinner but denser material.
 Also, a mat that is too thick will make yoga difficult and even cause extra wrist pain.

 If you absolutely want the thickest yoga mat that is still stable enough for yoga, the Manduka PRO Mat at 6mm is one of the thickest premium mats.